-(d) Induction programs for new teachers.
-Creating an induction program for new teachers or, in the case of an early childhood education program, providing mentoring or coaching for new early childhood educators.

-- (e) Support and training for participants in ECE programs.
+- (d) Induction programs for new teachers.
+Creating an induction program for new teachers or, in the case of an ECE program, providing mentoring or coaching for new early childhood educators. - (e) Support and training for participants in ECE programs.
 In the case of an eligible partnership focusing on early childhood educator preparation, implementing initiatives that increase compensation for early childhood educators who attain associate or baccalaureate degrees in ECE. - (f) Teacher recruitment.
-Developing and implementing effective mechanisms (which may include alternative routes to State certification of teachers) to ensure that the eligible partnership is able to recruit qualified individuals to become highly qualified teachers through the activities of the eligible partnership, which may include an emphasis on recruiting into the teaching profession-
+Developing and implementing effective mechanisms

+(which may include alternative routes to State certification of teachers) to ensure that the eligible partnership is able to recruit qualified individuals to become teachers who meet the applicable State certification and licensure requirements, including any requirements for certification obtained through alternative routes to certification, or, with regard to special education teachers, the qualifications described in section 612(a)(14)(C) of the IDEA through the activities of the eligible partnership, which may include an emphasis on recruiting into the teaching profession-
-(1) Individuals from underrepresented

-populations;

-(2) Individuals to teach in rural communities and teacher shortage areas, including mathematics, science, special education, and the instruction of limited English proficient students; and

-(3) Mid-career professionals from other occupations, former military personnel, and recent college graduates with a record of academic distinction.

-- (g) Literacy training.
-Strengthening the literacy teaching skills of prospective and, as applicable, new elementary school and secondary school teachers- - (1) To implement literacy programs that incorporate the essential components of reading instruction; - (2) To use screening, diagnostic, formative, and summative assessments to determine students' literacy levels, difficulties, and growth in order to improve classroom instruction and improve student reading and writing skills; - (3) To provide individualized, intensive, and targeted literacy instruction for students with deficiencies in literacy skills; and

-(4) To integrate literacy skills in the classroom across subject areas.
+- (1) Individuals from underrepresented populations; - (2) Individuals to teach in rural communities and teacher shortage areas, including mathematics, science, special education, and the instruction of limited English proficient students; and - (3) Mid-career professionals from other occupations, former military personnel, and recent college graduates with a record of academic distinction. - (g) Literacy training.
+Strengthening the literacy teaching skills of prospective and, as applicable, new elementary school and secondary school teachers- - (1) To implement literacy programs that incorporate the essential components of reading instruction; - (2) To use screening, diagnostic, formative, and summative assessments to determine students' literacy levels, difficulties, and growth in order to improve classroom instruction and improve student reading and writing skills: - (3) To provide individualized, intensive, and targeted literacy instruction for students with deficiencies in literacy skills; and - (4) To integrate literacy skills in the classroom across subject areas.

-Absolute Priority 2: Partnership Grants for the Establishment of Effective Teaching Residency Programs
+Absolute Priority 2: Partnership Grants for the Establishment of Effective Teaching Residency Programs.

-- I. General.
-Under this priority, an eligible partnership must carry out an effective teaching residency program that includes all of the following activities: - (a) Supporting a teaching residency program described in paragraph II(a) for high-need subjects and areas, as determined by the needs of the highneed LEA in the partnership; - (b) Placing graduates of the teaching residency program in cohorts that facilitate professional collaboration, both among graduates of the teaching residency program and between such graduates and mentor teachers in the receiving school;
+Under this priority, an eligible partnership must carry out an effective teaching residency program that includes all of the following activities:

+- (a) Supporting a teaching residency program described in paragraph II (a) for high-need subjects and areas, as determined by the needs of the highneed LEA in the partnership; - (b) Placing graduates of the teaching residency program in cohorts that facilitate professional collaboration, both among graduates of the teaching residency program and between such graduates and mentor teachers in the receiving school;
-(c) Ensuring that teaching residents who participate in the teaching residency program receive-

-(1) Effective pre-service preparation as described in paragraph II;

-(2) Teacher mentoring;

-- (3) Support required through the induction program as the teaching residents enter the classroom as new teachers; and - (4) The preparation described in paragraphs (c)(1), (2), and (3) of Absolute Priority 1.

-II.
-Teaching Residency Programs.

-- (a) Establishment and design.
-A teaching residency program under this priority shall be a program based upon models of successful teaching residencies that serves as a mechanism to prepare teachers for success in the high-need schools in the eligible partnership, and shall be designed to include the following characteristics of successful programs: - (1) The integration of pedagogy, classroom practice, and teacher mentoring; - (2) Engagement of teaching residents in rigorous graduate-level course work leading to a master's degree while undertaking a guided teaching apprenticeship;
+- (c) Ensuring that teaching residents who participate in the teaching residency program receive- - (1) Effective pre-service preparation as described in paragraph II; - (2) Teacher mentoring; - (3) Support required through the induction program as the teaching residents enter the classroom as new teachers; and - (4) The preparation described in paragraphs (c)(1), (2), and (3) of Absolute Priority 2. - II.
+Teaching Residency Programs. - (a) Establishment and design.
+A teaching residency program under this priority is a program based upon models of successful teaching residencies that serves as a mechanism to prepare teachers for success in the high-need schools in the eligible partnership, and must be designed to include the following characteristics of successful programs: - (1) The integration of pedagogy, classroom practice, and teacher mentoring; - (2) Engagement of teaching residents in rigorous graduate-level course work leading to a master's degree while undertaking a guided teaching apprenticeship;